How to generate all possible rational Wilf-Zeilberger forms?: WZ-forms and structure of WZ-pairs

-We can always assume that $ \gcd(v_1,\ldots,v_n)=1 $ because a common factor can be extracted and absorbed by~$ P $.
-Such a vector $\mathbf{v}$ is called the \emph{integer-linear type} of $p$.
-We say that $f \in K(\mathbf{x})$ is integer-linear of type $\mathbf{v}$ if all the irreducible factors of its numerator and its denominator are of the common integer-linear type $\mathbf{v}$. \end{definition} There is an efficient algorithm for the computation of the integer-linear decomposition of multivariate polynomials~\cite{Huang2019}, which will be used for computing additive decompositions in Section~\ref{sec:implementation}.
-The next lemma reveals the equivalence between the pairwise shift-invariant and the integer-linearity of a rational function. \begin{lemma}\cite[Proposition\ 7]{AbramovPetkovsek2002a} A rational function $ f\in K(\mathbf{x}) $ is pairwise shift-invariant if and only if there exist a nonzero integer vector $ \mathbf{v} \in \bZ^n $ and a univariate rational function $ r\in K(z) $ such that
+Without loss of generality, we can assume that $ \gcd(v_1,\ldots,v_n)=1 $, because a common factor can be extracted and absorbed by~$P$.
+Such a vector $\mathbf{v}$ is called the \emph{integer-linear type} of~$p$.
+We say that $f \in K(\mathbf{x})$ is integer-linear of type $\mathbf{v}$ if all the irreducible factors of its numerator and its denominator are of the common integer-linear type~$\mathbf{v}$. \end{definition} There is an efficient algorithm for the computation of the integer-linear decomposition of multivariate polynomials~\cite{Huang2019}, which will be used for computing additive decompositions in Section~\ref{sec:implementation}.
+The next lemma reveals the equivalence between the pairwise shift-invariance and the integer-linearity of a rational function. \citePropSevenAP{\cite[Proposition~7]{AbramovPetkovsek2002a}} \begin{lemma}[\citePropSevenAP] A rational function $ f\in K(\mathbf{x}) $ is pairwise shift-invariant if and only if there exist a nonzero integer vector $ \mathbf{v} \in \bZ^n $ and a univariate rational function $ r\in K(z) $ such that

 i.e., $f$ is integer-linear of type $\mathbf{v}$. \end{lemma} Given the integer-linear type of~$f$, one can easily see that $f$ is pairwise shift-invariant.
 In contrast, the opposite direction of Lemma~\ref{lemma:pairwiseinteger} is not that obvious.
-However, it follows, by using an inductive argument, from the bivariate case that is illustrated in the following remark. \begin{remark} Let $f\in K(x,y)$ be such that $ \si_x^s\si_y^t(f)=f $ with $ s, t \in \bZ $ not both zero.
-If $ s=0 $, then $ f $ is free of $ y $, which implies that $ f $ is integer-linear of type $ (1,0) $.
-Similarly if $t=0 $, then $ f $ is integer-linear of type $ (0,1) $.
-If both of them are nonzero, then $ f$ is integer-linear of type $ (\bar{t},\bar{s}) $, where $ \bar{t}=t/\gcd(s,t) $ and $ \bar{s}=s/\gcd(s,t) $. \end{remark} According to Definition~\ref{def:integerlinear}, an element in $ K $ can be viewed as having any integer-linear type.
+However, it follows, by using an inductive argument, from the bivariate case that is illustrated in the following remark. \begin{remark} Let $f\in K(x,y)$ satisfy $ \si_x^s\si_y^t(f)=f $ with $ s, t \in \bZ $ not both zero.
+If $ s=0 $, then $ f $ is free of $ y $, which implies that $ f $ is integer-linear of type~$(1,0)$.
+Similarly, if $t=0 $, then $ f $ is integer-linear of type~$(0,1)$.
+If both of them are nonzero, then $ f$ is integer-linear of type~$(\bar{t},\bar{s})$, where $ \bar{t}=t/\gcd(s,t) $ and $ \bar{s}=s/\gcd(s,t) $. \end{remark} According to Definition~\ref{def:integerlinear}, an element in $ K $ can be viewed as having any integer-linear type.
 But for a non-constant rational function whose factors are of the same integer-linear type, its type is unique.
 Such a type remains unchanged under addition and under application of shift operators.